-Who is the Holy Spirit and how is he involved in the life of a Christian?
-Some say that the Holy Spirit is the third person of the Trinity, however, he is much more than that.
-He is a very important part of a Christian’s life and he can have a profound effect on what we accomplish for God’s Kingdom and normal everyday life.
+Who is the Holy Spirit, and how is he involved in the life of a Christian?
+Some say that the Holy Spirit is the third person of the Trinity.
+However, he is much more than that.
+He is an essential part of a Christian’s life, and he can have a profound effect on what we accomplish for God’s Kingdom and everyday life.
 My objective here is to provide biblically-based insight into the Holy Spirit and how he is involved in the lives of Christians.
 I will discuss the concept of being filled with the Holy Spirit, baptized in the Holy Spirit, and walking in the Spirit.
 The foundation for this study is the Book of Acts in the Bible.

-Also, included with this study is a brief discussion on speaking in tongues as it relates to the Holy Spirit.
-I have another study that is dedicated to that the topic of speaking in tongues.
+Also included with this study is a brief discussion on speaking in tongues as it relates to the Holy Spirit.
+I have another Bible study that is dedicated to that the topic of speaking in tongues.

 Who Is The Holy Spirit?

 Note that the Holy Spirit is also referred to in the Bible as the Holy Ghost, Spirit of God, God’s Spirit, etc.

 The Holy Spirit is the personal presence of God.
 The Holy Spirit is a person, and he has all the attributes of God, the father.
 The Holy Spirit is not a mere force or representation of God.
 The Holy Spirit is the actual presence of God.